bigpipe/bigpipe.js/README.md

-# Pipe
+# BigPipe.js

-`Pipe` is the client side component for the [BigPipe] framework.
+`BigPipe.js` is the client side component for the [BigPipe] framework.
 It orchestrates the arrival of [pagelet]'s on the page, loads all assets and setup the real-time connections.
 It's the glue between the server and your own client code.
 While this library is highly opinionated and developed against the features that are provided in [BigPipe] we made sure that every piece of code is re-usable by the community.
 We've extracted various of components out of this library and released them as separate projects:

 - **[frames]**: A small function for creating and managing iframes in the DOM.
 - **[containerization]**: Containerization for front-end code.